mckennapsean/dissertation/content/07-reflect.md

 The design activity framework, as a process model, is able to capture multiple aspects of the s-CorrPlot project.
 When designing this tool, there were distinct, iterative phases of the prototype.
-For example, the scatterplot encoding is one such visualization artifact, which was validated in terms of its ability to scale across many variables, dimensions, and to overlay multiple datasets.
+For example, the scatterplot encoding is one such visualization artifact, which we validated in terms of its ability to scale across many variables and dimensions, and to overlay multiple datasets.
 A separate concept to the tool is the notion of interaction, with selection of and animation between projections; this concept was not a novel contribution on its own but added further value to the technique and s-CorrPlot tool.
 Most of these artifacts stem from the _ideate_ activity, but they were realized in a prototype system through the _make_ activity.
-This system was repeatedly deployed to our collaborators as well.
+We repeatedly deployed this system to our collaborators as well.
 The visualization artifacts of this technique-driven process correlate to the levels and contributions designated by the nested model, and we note that a modification of the design activity framework is required to allow ideas from technique-driven research to map to algorithmic-level decisions [@Munzner2009].
 We have illustrated here how